cathei/BakingSheet/README.md

     public ItemSheet Items { get; private set; }
 }
 ```
-Note that both `ItemSheet` and `HeroSheet` have to be one of the properties on same `SheetContainer` class.
+Both `ItemSheet` and `HeroSheet` must be the properties on same `SheetContainer` class to reference each other's row.

 Now, not only error message will pop up when `RequiredItem` doesn't exist in `SheetContainer.Items`, you can access `ItemSheet.Row` directly through it.